1997 Israeli helicopter disaster: The crash

 At 6:48 PM, after final approval was given and the soldiers had been briefed, both helicopters were cleared to take off.
-A minute after takeoff, the captain of the helicopter 903 requested permission from air traffic control to cross the border into Lebanon, but permission was delayed, and the helicopters ended up hovering until 6:56 PM when a controller confirmed that they had permission to cross.
+A minute after takeoff, the captain of the helicopter 903 requested permission from air traffic control to cross the border into Lebanon.
+Permission was delayed, and the helicopters ended up hovering until 6:56 PM, when a controller confirmed that they had permission to cross.
 Three minutes later, the helicopters disappeared from radar.

 The two helicopters collided over moshav She'ar Yashuv in northern Israel.
-An Israeli investigation concluded that the rotor of helicopter 357 had struck the tail of helicopter 903.
+An Israeli investigation concluded that the rotor of helicopter 357 struck the tail of helicopter 903.
 Helicopter 357 immediately crashed, while the crew of helicopter 903 attempted to take control of it, but failed, and it crashed as well.
 According to one witness who observed the event from the ground, "Two helicopters passed over my house without their lights on.
 Then there was a flash.
 One fell straight away and the other wavered for half a kilometre... then it also exploded."
-One of the helicopters crashed in a fireball directly onto She'ar Yashuv, setting an empty bungalow on fire, while the other crashed into the cemetery of kibbutz Dafna a few hundred yards away.
+One of the helicopters crashed in a fireball directly onto She'ar Yashuv, setting an empty bungalow on fire, while the other crashed into the cemetery of kibbutz Dafna a few hundred metres away.

 Fires, fueled by jet fuel from the helicopters, broke out on the ground, and munitions that had been stored aboard the helicopters cooked off and set off a series of explosions.
 Some witnesses claimed they could hear faint cries coming from the wreckage, but they could not get close to them because of the explosions, and that the cries ceased after the explosions.
-All 73 soldiers on the helicopters were killed, but there were no casualties on the ground.
-One witness claimed to have seen a soldier thrown from a helicopter who initially still had a pulse but died soon after.
+One witness claimed to have seen a soldier thrown from a helicopter who initially still had a pulse, but died soon after.
+All 73 soldiers on the helicopters were killed.
+There were no casualties on the ground.

 Following the crash, soldiers, firefighters, and rescue crews raced to the scene.
 Magen David Adom rushed twenty ambulances and two mobile intensive care units to the scene.
 However, it soon became clear there were no survivors.
 Fearing that additional ammunition could explode, the IDF cordoned off all communities in the area, declaring them closed military zones, shut down all local roads, and sent in bomb squads to clear the area of explosives.
 This created massive traffic jams and temporarily prevented hundreds of people from reaching their homes.

 Rescue crews recovered bodies and pieces of equipment from the scene, and some of the dead were found still strapped into their seats.
 The bodies were taken to a makeshift morgue set up on a nearby military base for identification.
 The IDF censored news of the crash for more than two hours to enable the families of the victims to be informed, but swift identification proved impossible.
 All of the bodies had been recovered by the morning of February 5.